Zura1z/Transformers/README.md

 If you want to explore through more functionalties of BERTopic.
 Check this [link](https://maartengr.github.io/BERTopic/index.html) out

 If you don't want to run yourself, check this [kaggle](https://www.kaggle.com/zuraiz/bertopic/) version of this repo!

+## Sentence Transformers
+* Multilingual Sentence, Paragraph, and Image Embeddings using BERT & Co. *

+This notebook is implemented based on github repo of Sentence Transformers.
+Repo can be found [here](https://github.com/UKPLab/sentence-transformers)

+If you want to explore through more functionalties of Sentence Transformers.
+Check this [link](https://www.sbert.net/) out

+If you don't want to run yourself, check this [kaggle](https://www.kaggle.com/zuraiz/sentence-transformers/) version of this repo!